ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

   endpoints can be found.
 Each endpoint's list MUST be in the same order.
 The leader's endpoint MUST be the first in the list.
 The order of the `encrypted_input_shares` in a `Report` (see {{uploading-reports}}) MUST be the same as the order in which aggregators appear in this list.
+Aggregators MAY use the same endpoint for multiple tasks.
 * `max_batch_lifetime`: The maximum number of times a batch of reports may be used in collect requests.
 * `min_batch_size`: The minimum number of reports that appear in a batch.